Learning Plan for Quick Mastery

 BFS Algorithm

-BFS is also a brute-force algorithm and is essential to master.
-Its essence is the level-order traversal of a binary tree, suitable for solving shortest path problems.
+BFS is also a brute-force algorithm and is very important to learn.
+It is basically the same as level-order traversal of a binary tree and is good for finding the shortest path problems.

-These two chapters contain many exercises.
-If you have the time, you can complete all of them.
-If time is tight, I can select a few for you to practice.
-It is recommended to install the Chrome Extension, where you can view our solutions and code explanations on the problem pages.
+These two chapters have many problems.
+If you have time, try to finish all.
+If you are in a hurry, I will pick a few for you to practice.
+It is recommended to install the Chrome Extension, so you can see hints and code solutions for each problem:

 Dynamic Programming

-The challenge with dynamic programming lies in writing the brute-force solution (state transition equation).
-Please read the following articles, paying special attention to the thought process for deriving the state transition equation.
+The hardest part in dynamic programming is how to write the brute-force solution (the state transition formula).
+Please read the following articles.
+Pay special attention to the thinking process of finding the state transition equation.

 Greedy Algorithm